cycfi/artist/docs/canvas.md

 // Compute the area [24]
 area(r)

-// Compute the union or two rectangles [25] union_(r, r2)
+// Compute the union of two rectangles [25] union_(r, r2)

-// Compute the intersection or two rectangles [26] intersection(r, r2)
+// Compute the intersection of two rectangles [26] intersection(r, r2)

 // Clear a rectangle [27]